Section 2. Emergency Services Available to Pilots

 - Your position at the time the signal was last heard.

 - Your flight altitudes and frequency on which the emergency signal was heard: 121.5 MHz or 243.0 MHz.
 If possible, positions should be given relative to a navigation aid.
 If the aircraft has homing equipment, provide the bearing to the emergency signal with each reported position.

-- Pilots are encouraged to monitor 121.5 MHz and/or 243.0 MHz while inflight to assist in identifying possible emergency ELT transmissions.
+- Pilots are encouraged to monitor 121.5 MHz and/or 243.0 MHz while inflight to assist in identifying possible emergency transmissions.
 On receiving a signal, report the following information to the nearest air traffic facility:

 FAA K-9 Explosives Detection Team Program

 - The FAA's Office of Civil Aviation Security Operations manages the FAA K-9 Explosives Detection Team Program which was established in 1972.
 Through a unique agreement with law enforcement agencies and airport authorities, the FAA has strategically placed FAA-certified K-9 teams (a team is one handler and one dog) at airports throughout the country.
 If a bomb threat is received while an aircraft is in flight, the aircraft can be directed to an airport with this capability.
 The FAA provides initial and refresher training for all handlers, provides single purpose explosive detector dogs, and requires that each team is annually evaluated in five areas for FAA certification: aircraft (widebody and narrowbody), vehicles, terminal, freight (cargo), and luggage.
 If you desire this service, notify your company or an FAA air traffic control facility.

 The following list shows the locations of current FAA K-9 teams: